Contents of this Article

 - Cloud Workload Protection Platform (CWPP) – Protect against threats for servers whether they are running in Azure, on-premises or other clouds such as Amazon AWS or Google GCP, in additional to cloud-native workloads such as Web Apps, Kubernetes, Key Vaults, as well as for SQL databases (PaaS/VM) and storage accounts.

-Adaptive Application Controls (AAC) is one of the advanced protection that is included in the Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) and Azure Defender for threat detection and response, which is something you must consider for your Windows and Linux systems whether they are running on Azure, on-premises or in other cloud environments.
+Adaptive Application Controls (AAC) is one of the advanced protection that is included in the Azure Security Center that falls under the Cloud Workload Protection Platform (CWPP) for threat detection and response, which is something you must consider for your Windows and Linux systems whether they are running on Azure, on-premises or in other cloud environments.

 Many companies are using Security Center but are not leveraging this powerful cloud defense capability which might not be a good thing for the long run.
 Application control helps you deal with malicious and/or unauthorized software, by allowing only specific applications to run on your virtual machines and servers.